 Producing Hydrogen Gas using Sodium Hydroxide and Aluminum

 One of my favourite chemistry demonstrations is the combustion of hydrogen in a balloon.
-It has all the qualities desirable in a flashy experiment, and the actual execution is exceptionally easy – the difficulty, however, comes down to obtaining the … Continue reading
+It has all the qualities desirable in a flashy experiment, and the actual execution is exceptionally easy – the difficulty, however, comes down to obtaining the hydrogen gas if none is available.
+This procedure is meant to be conducted in a… Continue reading Producing Hydrogen Gas using Sodium Hydroxide and Aluminum

 Connect to Amazon’s Linux via WinSCP as root